-This project is increasing the economic and disaster resilience of selected tropical fruit value chains in Fiji, Samoa, and Tonga.
+This project aimed to increase the economic and disaster resilience of selected tropical fruit value chains in Fiji, Samoa, and Tonga.

 Fruit production in the Pacific represents less than 10% of overall horticultural output.
 Low-intensity and semi-commercial fruit production systems, poor postharvest handling practices and limited value chain development are factors contributing to a decline in output.